HOTTIP

 In molecular biology, HOTTIP (HOXA transcript at the distal tip) is a long non-coding RNA.
 The gene encoding HOTTIP is located at the 5′ tip of the HOXA locus, and coordinates the activation of several of the 5′ HOXA genes.
 The non-coding RNA is brought into close proximity with the HOXA genes by chromosomal looping.
 HOTTIP binds to the WDR5 protein, which forms a complex with the histone methyltransferase protein MLL.
 This targets the WDR5-MLL complex to the HOXA region and results in H3K4 methylation and transcriptional activation of the HOXA locus.

-More recently, HOTTIP has been shown to play a role in Hepatocellular Carcinoma (HCC) progression.
-HOTTIP expression levels predict metastasis formation and poor disease outcome in HCC patients.
+More recently, HOTTIP has been shown to play a role in hepatocellular carcinoma (HCC) progression.
+HOTTIP expression levels predict metastasis and poor disease outcome in HCC patients.